-Public Relations Office, Ministry of Justice (Secretarial Division, Minister's Secretariat) TEL: 03-3580-4111 the latest information on events on the Ministry of Justice
+Public Relations Office, Ministry of Justice (Secretarial Division, Minister's Secretariat)

+TEL: 03-3580-4111

+Please check

+the latest information

+on events on

+the Ministry of Justice

+website

-Let's Visit the Ministry of Justice "Kids Room"
+Let's Visit the Ministry of Justice!
+"Kids Room"

-Main Weekly and Monthly Events of the Ministry of Justice # Human Rights Volunteers Day (June 1) In commemoration of the day of enactment of the Human Rights Volunteers Act (June 1, 1949), the 1st of June was named Human Rights Volunteers Day.
+Main Weekly and Monthly Events of the Ministry of Justice Poster "Human rights volunteers

+Human Rights Volunteers Day (June 1) In commemoration of the day of enactment of the Human Rights Volunteers Act (June 1, 1949), the 1st of June was named Human Rights Volunteers Day.
 Every year around this day, Human Rights Volunteers carry out activities nationwide by setting up ad-hoc centers for human rights counseling and conducting activities for human rights awareness-raising.
-Kasumigaseki Open Day for Children (August 18 and 19) The Ministry of Justice holds events for elementary and junior high school students during summer vacation, aiming to deepen their understanding of its operations.
-Although in FY 2020, events were cancelled to prevent the spread of COVID-19, in FY 2019, the Ministry provided some events that included a demonstration and simulation of an interrogation by public prosecutors, a collaborative program with the NHK TV program "Knock-Out Bullying", work experience at the Immigration Services Agency, "Go for It!
-Child Investigator!" by the Public Security Intelligence Agency, Learn Human Rights sessions, wheelchair experiences, a demonstration by the special mobile guard, and the Kodomo Rakugo show "Akarenga-tei".
+Kasumigaseki Open Day for Children (August 3 and 4) The Ministry of Justice holds events for elementary and junior high school students during summer vacation, aiming to deepen their understanding of its operations.
+In FY 2021, because of the impacts of the COVID-19 pandemic, all the events were held online.
+A special section was open in the official Ministry's website to provide various content that included movies, quizzes, and paper crafts.